 Daily mathematics lessons are inclusive to pupils with special educational needs and disabilities.
 Where required, children's IEP's incorporate suitable objectives from the National Curriculum for Mathematics or development Matters and teachers keep these in mind when planning work.
 These targets may be worked upon within the lesson as well as on a 1:1 basis outside the mathematics lesson.
 Maths focused intervention in school helps children with gaps in their learning and mathematical understanding.
-These are delivered by trained support staff and overseen by the SENCO and/or the class teacher.
+These include; Maths catch-up sessions, offered to those children who need extra support to understand key concepts before moving on.
+RM Easimaths sessions, offered to children who need support to practise previously taught skills.
+These interventions are delivered by teachers and trained support staff and overseen by the SENCO and/or the class teacher.